Tiny-Orange-Labs/citruscore/README.md

 > You can run both `npm run extract` and `npm run build` via `npm run translate-all`
 > Running `npm run generate` also triggers translate-all
+> Do not capitalize single words, styling of single words is handled by code

 ## Tests